 Prior to the Revolution, Cuba had good restaurants.
 Once Castro took over, however, many of the people who owned or dined in Cuba’s better restaurants fled the island, leaving behind a desert of culinary knowledge.
 In 1967, the government took over all of Cuba’s restaurants.
 As government funds became tighter and the food production and distribution system became increasingly inefficient, the quality of restaurants plummeted.
 These days, food shortages are still common across the island, especially in more rural regions.

 Fortunately, since 2011 there has been a boom in private restaurants and a corresponding surge in the quality of food that is available in Cuba.
 Larger cities now have ample dining options, and even state-run restaurants are getting tastier.
 The country’s leadership, it seems, has realized that economic improvements can result from promoting a higher-quality culinary culture.
 To experience this for yourself, consider taking a proper culinary tour of Cuba.

 Where to Eat

 Private restaurants, known as paladares, typically have the best food in Cuba.
 Paladares have been around since 1994.
 Restrictions on these restaurants were loosened up in 2011, and since then the quality of food has skyrocketed.
 Foreigners and Cuban-Americans financed many of the larger paladares.
-The types of food offered in these restaurants vary greatly—there’s everything from criolla (Cuban fare) to upscale Italian meals on the menu.
+The types of food offered in these restaurants vary greatly — there’s everything from criolla (Cuban fare) to upscale Italian meals on the menu.
 The service is often much better in paladares than the state-run restaurants, and the meals tend to be more inventive.
 In big cities like Havana and Santiago, you’ll have ample options at your fingertips.

 Street stands serve up cheap food across the island.
 These restaurants are mainly frequented by Cubans and have prices listed in pesos (as opposed to CUC).
 The quality of food in these restaurants is unremarkable.
 The prices, however, are dirt-cheap.
 Nearly every street stall sells slices of pizza.
 The pizza is doughy, cheesy, and simple.
 It can’t hold a candle to anything from New York or Chicago, but if you’re on a budget and super hungry, it will do the trick.
 Other local staples include cheese sandwiches, pork sandwiches, and corn fritters.
-Do note that the hygiene at street stalls is often iffy—you’re much more likely to get sick from eating in these restaurants than in paladares or state-sponsored restaurants.
+Do note that the hygiene at street stalls is often iffy — you’re much more likely to get sick from eating in these restaurants than in paladares or state-sponsored restaurants.

 You’ll find fast food chains called El Rápido across the island.
-The offerings at El Rápido are basic—generally, the best food you can find is a simple sandwich or a slice of pizza.
+The offerings at El Rápido are basic.
+Generally, the best food you can find is a simple sandwich or a slice of pizza.
 The Dimar chain of restaurants sells decent seafood in Cuba’s larger cities.

 Grocery stores are almost non-existent in Cuba.
 The grocery stores operated by the state sell appalling produce.
-To find better fruits and veggies, be on the lookout for private produce markets known as mercados agropecuarios (or simply agros)—you can get a variety of veggies here, including cucumbers, chard, carrots, tomatoes, and onions.
+To find better fruits and veggies, be on the lookout for private produce markets known as mercados agropecuarios (or simply agros) — you can get a variety of veggies here, including cucumbers, chard, carrots, tomatoes, and onions.

 While eating in a restaurant, there’s a good chance that local musicians will play songs for the entire dining room or cuddle up next to your table for a private set.
 During a break in the music, the musicians generally go around to tables selling CDs or asking for a tip.
 If you like the music, buy a CD or leave a small tip.